kuprel/min-dalle/README.md

 ### Usage

 Use the python script `image_from_text.py` to generate images from the command line.
 Note: the command line script loads the models and parameters each time.
-To load a model once and generate multiple times, initialize either `MinDalleTorch` or `MinDalleFlax` with `is_mega=True` or `is_mega=False`.
-Then call `generate_image` with some `text` and a `seed`.
+To load a model once and generate multiple times, initialize either `MinDalleTorch` or `MinDalleFlax`, then call `generate_image` with some text and a seed.
 See the colab for an example.

 ### Examples